 Our tongue is to bless God, not insult Him

 Sinning defiantly by deliberate failing to obey or be truthful is blaspheming the Lord (Num 15:30,31; Act 5:1-10).
-Saul (before his conversion and name change to Paul) tried to force the early Christians to blaspheme, and renounce their faith in the God (Act 26:11).
+Saul (before his conversion and name change to Paul) was a blasphemer and tried to force the early Christians to blaspheme, and renounce their faith in the God (Act 26:11; 1 Tim 1:13).
 Others were rebuked as “God’s name is blasphemed among the Gentiles because of you” (Isa 52:5; Ezek 36:22; Rom 2:24).